gemmie/tynka-blog/content/posts/post-1-cache.md

 #### So what exactly is a CDN?

-**Content Delivery Network (CDN)**  is a geographically distributed servers, which work together to provide fast delivery of Internet content.
+**Content Delivery Network (CDN)**  is a group of geographically distributed servers, which work together to provide fast delivery of Internet content.
 It does not host content, but helps to cache content oat the network edge, which improves website performance.

 CDN pulls static content files from the origin server into the distributed CDN networks.
 Some CDNs have features allowing for selective caching of dynamic content.